algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

     i_reset <= 1;
 end
 ```

 ---
-- **Obstacles**: Alongside cars, elements like rivers or other hazards may be introduced to increase difficulty.

-> **The grass and road modules establish boundaries for movement; additional hazards could be introduced through extended map filling.
-However, specific mechanisms for dynamic obstacles outside of cars aren't detailed in the current code.**

----
 - **Goal**: Each level has a designated goal area that the frog must reach to progress.